 - The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
-They will report to any missing staff or students. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.
+They will report to the Superintendent any missing staff or students. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.

-PROTOCOLS FOR RESPONDING TO BOMB THREATS, HOSTAGE-TAKINGS, INTRUDERS, ABDUCTION, AND OTHER EMERGENCY SITUATIONS41
+PROTOCOLS FOR RESPONDING TO BOMB THREATS, HOSTAGE-TAKINGS, INTRUDERS, ABDUCTION, AND OTHER EMERGENCY SITUATIONS40

 The District has procedures and provides training for emergencies.
 Specific response steps are confidential and contained within each Building-level Emergency Response Plan.
-Emergencies include but are not limited to the following situations:
+Emergencies include but are not limited to the following situations.

 - Abduction

 - Armed Intruders / Active Shooters

 - Bomb Threats

-- Cyber Security

 - Early or Alternate Emergency Dismissal

 - Explosions

 - Fires

+- Hazardous Material Incident

+- Homeland Security Threats

+- Hostage Situations

+- Severe Weather

+- Student-Made Threats

+- Suicidal Students

+- Suspicious Package Protocol

+- Suspicious Persons

-41 155.17(c)(1)(xv) the identification of appropriate responses to emergencies, including protocols for responding to bomb threats, hostage-takings, intrusions and kidnappings;
+40 155.17(c)(1)(xv) the identification of appropriate responses to emergencies, including protocols for responding to bomb threats, hostage-takings, intrusions and kidnappings;